 Lightly flour the rolling pin and roll out the pastry.
 If the dough starts sticking sprinkle some more flour across the surface of the dough.

-Roll your dough into a rough circle that is several inches larger than than your pie plate to allow for room for the sides and edges of the crust.
+Roll the dough into a rough circle that is several inches larger than than your pie plate to allow for room for the sides and edges of the pie crust.

 Tools I’m Drooling Over Right Now: